See the core exhibitions that display the best of the Decorative Arts and History collections.

 From the 1950s to the 1990s, Danish born Ib Jorgensen was one of Ireland’s leading fashion designers.

+Please note that the Asgard exhibition will be closed from 11th to 16th February 2016 inclusive.
 Discover the historic Asgard yacht.
 Learn about the 1914 Howth Gun Running & Irish Volunteers.
 Meet Erskine Childers & Roger Casement.

 Explore Irish military history.
 Visit Collins Barracks to meet grenadiers, mercenaries, and musketeers.
 Trace the Wild Geese across Europe.